-Brian is well recognized as an author and speaker.
-His volleyball skills DVD series is among the best sellers in the history of the sport.
+Brian has also been recognized by the City of Long Beach with several community awards, including the Leader of the Year.
+He is well recognized as an author and a speaker.
+His Volleyball Skills DVD series is among the best selling in the history of the sport

 Bob Bertucci has been a successful Head Coach of 5 NCAA Division I programs and has over 900 wins.
 At Lehigh University he led the team to 6 Patriot League playoff appearances.
 During his tenure at Temple University, the team had 4 NCAA playoff appearances, once advancing to the Sweet Sixteen.
 His teams won the A-10 Conference Championship 4 times.
 While at Rutgers University, Bob led the Men's team to an NCAA Division I Final Four appearance and an EIVA conference title.
 He has coached 8 All-Americans, 3 Conference Players of the Year and 59 All-Conference players.

 Bob was named the Patriot League Coach of the Year, A-10 Coach of the Year 3 times and EIVA Coach of the Year.
 He's been inducted into the YMCA Volleyball Hall of Fame, the Staten Island Sports Hall of Fame and the Springfield College Hall of Fame.
 Bob has assisted with the Women's National Team program and twice coached World University Games teams.